bakbakminq/bakbakminq.github.io/_posts/2024-08-16-Paper-Reveiw-2.md

 ![Asymmetric]({{ site.baseurl }}/assets/images/PaperReview_AIIDA/Asymmetric.png)

 Most previously studied approaches learn feature representation by using a symmetric feature extractor, where the source and target feature extractors have the same architecture and share the weights.
 However, by concentrating only on learning shared representation between the two domains through symmetric mapping, individual characteristics of each domain are ignored, which is detrimental to the discriminative power of the model for the target domain.
-In theory, asymmetric mapping can lead to more effective adaptation since the inherent nature of each domain is explicitly modeled to extract domain-invariant features
+In theory, asymmetric mapping can lead to more effective adaptation since the inherent nature of each domain is explicitly modeled to extract domain-invariant features.

 ![step1]({{ site.baseurl }}/assets/images/PaperReview_AIIDA/step1.png)